Seeed-Studio/wiki-documents/docs/Network.md

 Robust networking capabilities seamlessly integrate Seeed's diverse range of sensors and devices, enabling a cohesive flow of data and communication across the entire product ecosystem, unlocking new possibilities for monitoring, automation, and intelligent decision-making.

-Seeed offers a large variety of networking products that integrates perfectly with our range of products
+Seeed offers a large variety of networking products that integrates perfectly with our range of products, you can find them on Sensor as well:

 - ### Network Devices for industrial sensors
 - ### Network Modules for entry level sensors